davidchocholaty/BUT-FIT-MSP-2/README.md

 # BUT-FIT-MSP-2
-The second project for the course MSP at BUT FIT.
+The second project for the course MSP at BUT FIT - Bayesian estimation and regression.